 or the bottomhole location is moved more than _____________ feet (______’);

-in which case each Non-Participating Party in the well may, for a period of ___________ (____) days after receipt of the revised Well Plan and revised AFE, notify the Operator in writing that it will participate in the revised Exploratory Well.
+in which case each Non-Participating Party in the well may, for a period of ___________ (____) days after receipt of the revised well proposal, Well Plan or AFE, notify the Operator in writing that it will participate in the revised Exploratory Well.
+It is understood, however, in no event shall a Non-Participating Party in an Exploratory Well that is abandoned due to mechanical reasons have the right to participate in a substitute Exploratory Well for such abandoned well by virtue of a major revision to such substitute Exploratory Well’s Well Plan.

-A Non-Participating Party timely submitting its participation notification under this Agreement due to a major revision in a Well Plan (a) shall become an Underinvested Party for Costs incurred on the modified Exploratory Well prior to the approved major modification and (b) with regard to that well, shall no longer be subject to Article 16 (Non-Consent Operations).
+A Non-Participating Party timely submitting its participation notification under this Agreement due to a major revision in a Well Plan (a) shall become an Underinvested Party for Costs incurred (if any) on the Exploratory Well prior to the approved major revision and (b) with regard to that well, shall no longer be subject to Article 16 (Non-Consent Operations) as to said Costs.
 The Non-Participating Party's Underinvestment obligation, resulting from its participation decision, shall be calculated as follows: actual Costs expended on that Exploratory Well multiplied by the Non-Participating Party's percentage Participating Interest Share in the modified Exploratory Well.
-If the Non-Participating Party forfeited and assigned its right, title, and interest in the Contract Area by not participating in that Exploratory Well, then within thirty (30) days after the Operator's receipt of the Non-Participating Party's participation notification under this Agreement, the Participating Parties in the original Exploratory Well proposal shall assign to the Non-Participating Party one hundred percent (100%) of the Non-Participating Party’s former Working Interest in the Contract Area.
+If the Non-Participating Party forfeited and assigned its right, title, and interest in the Contract Area by not participating in that Exploratory Well, then within thirty (30) days after the Operator's receipt of the Non-Participating Party's participation notification under this Agreement, the Participating Parties in the Exploratory Well proposal who assumed a portion of the Non-Participating Party’s Working Interest shall proportionately assign to the Non-Participating Party one hundred percent (100%) of the Non-Participating Party’s former Working Interest.

 Automatic Revision of the Well Plan

-During

-the drilling of an Exploratory Well, the Well Plan may be revised by the Operator as is necessary for it to employ prudent oilfield practices or to conduct safe operations, and those revisions will not require the approval of the Participating Parties as long as the Operator’s revisions carry out the scope and intent of the approved Well Plan and AFE, except as provided in Article 6.2.2 (Supplemental AFEs).
+Prior to or during the drilling of an Exploratory Well, the Well Plan may be revised by the Operator as is necessary for it to employ prudent oilfield practices to conduct safe operations, or as directed, required, mandated and/or advised by the DOI or any other governmental authority having jurisdiction over such operations and those revisions will not require the approval of the Participating Parties as long as the Operator’s revisions carry out the scope and intent of the approved Well Plan and AFE, except as provided in Article 6.2.2 (Supplemental AFEs).
+Moreover, and notwithstanding anything to the contrary in Article 10.1.2 (Revision of Well Plan), any such automatic revisions made by the Operator prescribed in this Article 10.1.3 prior to the commencement of drilling operations shall not be considered a major revision.

 Timely Operations